Why Your Website Is Not Getting Traffic

 So when you create great content that gives value, don't be afraid to ask your audience or people in your niche to share and link back to your article.

 Backlinks are crucial in your SEO journey.
-Not having enough quality backlinks might be the reason why your website is not getting traffic.
+Not having enough quality backlinks might be the reason why your website's traffic is dropping.

 No Call-to-Action (CTA)